nomppy/nomppy.github.io/content/posts/pm.md

 end: 2023-12-25
 ---

 This is a lightly updated version from the original piece on [The Michigan Daily](https://www.michigandaily.com/michigan-in-color/when-poetry-meets-math-and-they-get-drunk/).
+Last updated 2025.09.28

 _P(re).S: Mathematics’ name is inspired by [\:Maryam Mirzakhani](https://en.wikipedia.org/wiki/Maryam_Mirzakhani), a late Iranian mathematician and the first woman to receive a Fields Medal._

 - - -

 <p style="text-align: center">
-<em>*Poetry and mathematics find themselves chatting at a dinner party.* </em>
+<em>*Poetry and mathematics find themselves chatting at a dinner party somewhere above the Earth.* </em>
 </p>

 **Poe**: Hey, are you Mathematics?